gbmhunter/blog/content/pcb-design/component-packages/e-line-component-package/index.md

 ## Comments

-Very similar to the common TO-92 package, except it is a little flatter (e.g. squashed looking).
-The TO-92's back is semi-circular, while the E-Lines is flat with rounded corners (see the outline and dimensions below).
-It is footprint compatible with the TO-92 package.
+Very similar to the common `TO-92` package, except it is a little flatter (e.g. squashed looking).
+The `TO-92`'s back is semi-circular, while the `E-Line`'s is flat with rounded corners (see the outline and dimensions below).
+It is footprint compatible with the `TO-92` package.

 ## Photos

 {{< figure src="/images/2015/04/e-line-component-package-photo.jpg" width="290px" caption="A photo of the E-Line component package." >}}

-## Images
+## Dimensions

 {{< figure src="/images/electronics-packages/component-package-e-line-outline-and-dimensions.png" caption="The dimensions for the E-line component package.
 Image from http://www.diodes.com/zetex/_pdfs/3.0/pack/E-Line.pdf." width="500px" >}}